 Raised Bed Liners Can Cause Wood To Rot Faster

-If you use untreated wood to build your raised bed, rotting due to water exposure is a big concern.
+If you use untreated wood to build your raised bed, it will rot faster when exposed to water.
 Covering the wood with plastic on one side or both sides can trap moisture between the wood and plastic.

 This can cause rapid rotting of the wood, especially in hot and humid climates.
-You can avoid this problem entirely with raised beds made from brick or stone, although the up-front cost will probably be much higher (unless you can score some free bricks from a friend who tore out an old chimney!)
+You can avoid this problem entirely with raised beds made from brick or stone.

 What Do You Use To Line A Raised Garden Bed?